|

 The purpose of the Buddha's appearance in this world is not to wash away the sins committed by human beings nor to punish or to destroy wicked people, but to make them understand how foolish it is to commit evil and to point out the consequences of such evil deeds.
 Therefore there are no commandments in Buddhism, since no one can control another's spiritual upliftment.
 The Buddha has encouraged us to develop and use our understanding.
 He has shown us the path for our liberation from suffering.
 The precepts that we undertake to observe are not commandments: they are observed voluntarily.
 The Buddha's Teaching is this: ‘Pay attention; take this advice and think it over.
 If you think it is suitable for you to practise My advice, then try to practise it.
 You can see the results through your own experience.'
 There is no religious value in blindly observing any commandment without proper conviction and understanding.
 However, we should not take advantage of the liberty given by the Buddha to do anything we like.
 It is our duty to behave as cultured, civilised and understanding human beings to lead a religious life.
 If we can understand this, commandments are not important.
 As an enlightened teacher, the Buddha advised us how to lead a pure life without imposing commandments and using the fear of punishment.
 The Five Precepts that a Buddhist takes as part of the daily practice are therefore not commandments.
 They are by definition training rules which one voluntarily undertakes for spiritual development.

+Self-confidence plays an important part in every aspect of our lives.
 KNOWING that no external sources, no faith or rituals can save us, Buddhists understand the need to rely on self effort.
 We gain confidence through self-reliance.
 We realise that the whole responsibility of our present life as well as the future life depends completely on ourselves alone.
 Each must seek salvation for himself or herself.
 Achieving salvation can be compared to curing a disease: if one is ill, one must go to a doctor.
 The doctor diagnoses the ailment and prescribes medicine.
 The medicine must be taken by the persons themselves.
 They cannot depute someone else to take the medicine for them.
 No one can be cured by simply admiring the medicine or just praising the doctor for a good prescription.

 In order to be cured, the patient must faithfully follow the instructions given by the doctor with regard to the manner and frequency in taking medicine, daily diet and other relevant medical restraints.
 Likewise, a person must follow the precepts, instructions or advice given by the Buddha (who gives prescriptions for liberation) by controlling or subduing greed, hatred and ignorance.
 No one can find salvation by simply singing praises of the Buddha or by making offerings to Him.
 Neither can one find salvation by celebrating certain important occasions in honour of the Buddha.
 Buddhism is not a religion where people can attain salvation by mere prayers or begging to be saved.
 They must strive hard by controlling their minds to eradicate their selfish desires and emotions in order to attain perfection.